Hello, welcome and thank you for visiting www.greyhoundpredictor.com.

 Now enter the age in months.

-Greyhound Predictor v2.0 requires all race weights to be entered in either Kilos (Kgs) or Pounds (Lbs).
+Greyhound Predictor v2.0 requires all dog racing weights to be entered in either Kilos (Kgs) or Pounds (Lbs).
 All weight conditions can be simulated!

-All United Kingdom, European, Australian and New Zealand greyhounds are weighed in Kilograms.
+All Australian, European, New Zealand and United Kingdom greyhounds are weighed in kilograms.
 American and Irish dogs in pounds.

-All runners and reserves for races are put on the scales and kennelled prior to racing.
-Australian and British racing dogs that have a weight variation above or below 1kg or 2.2 Lbs (American racing 2 Lbs) from it's previous weight will not be permitted to run under normal greyhound racing rules!
+All runners and reserves for races are put on the scales and weighed prior to racing.
+British racing dogs that have a weight variation above or below 1kg or 2.2 Lbs (Australia 1 kg, New Zealand 4% of rounded weight, European ?, American racing 2 Lbs, Irish racing 2 Lbs for dogs weighing up to 60 Lbs, 3 Lbs for dogs weighing 60 Lbs - 80 Lbs and 4 Lbs for dogs weighing over 80 Lbs) from its last trial or start weight will not be permitted to run under normal greyhound rules!

-Knowing the racing weight of a greyhound is extremely important as it allows you to determine a dog's true weight condition.
-However, finding out the weights may prove difficult as presently the only way of knowing is to visit your local track!
+Knowing the running-weight of a greyhound is extremely important as it allows you to determine a dog's racing condition by comparing weights from race to race.
+However, finding out a dog's weight may often prove difficult as presently the only way of knowing is to visit your local track!

-I suggest, that the 2nd thing you should always do while attending a meeting, is to check the 'weight sheet' displayed at your local greyhound stadium or park!
-This is a big advantage in selecting winners and a major reason why so many people love going to the dogs!
+I suggest, that the 2nd thing you should always do while attending a greyhound meeting, is to check the 'weight sheet' displayed at your local greyhound stadium or park!
+This is a big advantage in selecting winners given to all 'trackside punters' and a major reason why so many people love going to the dogs!

-Future advancements in technology may afford 'off track punters' with this weight information.
-Although, many of us will simply not know a dog's previous weights in order to compare them.
-Although a few of us 'anoraks' will simply refer back to their more recent old programmes!
+Recent advancements in online & mobile technology now afford 'off track punters' with up-to-date racing weight information supplied by various greyhound-tracks.
+Although, many will still not know the previous weights to compare them, a few of us 'anoraks' simply refer back to our more recent old programmes!

-If the weight of a greyhound isn't known, simply enter your own approximate weight or alternatively you can leave the race weights blank = 00.0 kilos or Lbs.
-The 'Predictor' will then set this runner a normal racing weight!
+If the racing weight of a greyhound isn't known, simply enter your own approximate weight to continue or alternatively leave a dog's weight blank = 00.0 kilos or Lbs.
+GreyhoundPredictor v2.0 will then set this runner an average weight dependent on its gender!

 Now enter the weight in kilos or Lbs.

-All greyhounds have their 'perfect weight' known only perhaps to the trainer and maybe the owners!
-When a dog weighs close to their optimum weight, this implies their fully tuned up and ready to produce their top performances.
-This is best observed by studying weight variations from race to race!
+All greyhounds will have their own 'optimum weight' known only perhaps to the trainer and maybe the owners!
+When a greyhound weighs close to its perfect weight, this implies they are fully tuned-up and ready to produce their fastest times.
+This is best observed by studying a dog's previous weight variations:

-Any greyhound racing 'down in weight' is generally a good positive sign!
-As losing weight suggests they will be fitter having been well exercised.
-Personally, I believe they produce fractionally slower than normal sectionals, but compensate for this by having a little more stamina at the end of a race.
+Any greyhound thought 'down in weight' is generally considered a good positive sign!
+As losing weight suggests they will race fitter having been well exercised.
+Personally, I believe these dogs produce fractionally slower than normal sectionals, but compensate by having a little more stamina at the end of a race.

-Some greyhounds when first kennelled before racing will be prone to 'kennel fretting' and may become nervous or over excited and will lose weight rapidly before finally being placed into the starting traps.
-This is alternatively considered a negative sign! as it suggests perhaps a weakness in the racing temperament of the dog, which often results in greyhounds running inconsistently - missed breaks, early faders etc.
+Some greyhounds when first kennelled before racing will be prone to 'kennel fretting' and may become nervous or over excited and for these reasons may lose weight rapidly before finally being placed into the starting traps.
+This is alternatively considered a negative sign! as it suggests perhaps a weakness in the temperament of the dog, which often results in greyhounds running inconsistently - missed breaks, early faders etc.

 Any puppies running with an under-weight racing condition is sometimes also considered a negative sign!

-When there is little or no difference between current or previous weights, then select 'normal weight condition'.
-This is always seen as a good sign! as the consistency of weight always indicates to the general well being of the dog!
+When there is little or no difference between current weights or previous racing weights, then select 'normal weight condition'.
+This is always considered as a good sign! as the consistency of weight indicates to the general well being of the dog!

-However, any dog previously thought 'down in weight' and was racing again, should still perhaps be considered 'under weight' even though it's weight remains the same!
-Just as a dog running 'over weight' and remaining at that weight for it's next race, may still be considered 'up in weight'!
+However, any dog previously thought 'down in weight' and was racing at that weight again, should still be considered 'under weight' though its weight remains the same!
+Just as a dog running 'over weight' and remaining at that weight for its next race, may still be considered 'up in weight'!

-Most "canines" returning to the track from a 'lay off' maybe over-weight, which is always thought a negative sign! as it suggests they've been overfed or perhaps not exercised enough.
-Personally, I consider these dogs to be initially stronger and genuinely believe 'up in weight' dogs produce fractionally faster than normal sectionals.
+Most 'canines' returning from a lay off maybe over-weight, which is always thought a negative sign! as it suggests they've been overfed or perhaps not exercised enough.
+Personally, I consider these dogs to be initially stronger in the early stages and genuinely believe 'up in weight' dogs produce fractionally faster than normal sectionals.
 Although overall, they 'tend to fade' a little sooner then they would normally do in the latter stages of a race!

 Handlers I believe, may occasionally elect to put weight on a greyhound in order to help a dog trap out faster, giving them perhaps a better chance to lead up or lie handy with the pace in order to avoid possible trouble anticipated at the corner!

-If as is generally the case a dog's weight is unknown then simply select Not Known.
+If a dog's weight condition is unknown then simply select Not Known.

-Knowing the weight is only afforded to 'trackside punters' who simply compare differences if any, against previous weights displayed in their racecards.
-When weighing up the form of a race, the one vital factor, besides the times, age, going and the draw, that allows me to determine which dogs to include in bets, should in theory always be decided by the greyhounds with the best weight condition!
+Knowing the weight variation is afforded to 'trackside punters' who simply compare differences if any, against previous weights displayed in their greyhound racecards.
+When weighing up the form of a race, the one vital factor, besides the times, the age, the going and the draw, that allows me most to determine which dogs to include in bets or combinations, should in theory always be decided by the greyhounds with the best weight condition!

 All 'Punters' will appreciate that dogs 'up in weight' can still be 'under weight' and dogs 'down in weight' can still be 'over weight'!
-Most of us already know that dogs are generally heavier then bitches, although knowing the exact weight is of little use unless you're able to compare these 'weight differences' in-order to determine a dog's true weight condition.
-This ability to study greyhound weights, combined with an accurate estimation of their 'optimum weight' is vitally important, as any change in racing weight affects performances and therefore plays a significant role in obtaining accurate predictions!
+Most of us already know that dogs are generally heavier than bitches, although knowing the exact weight is little use unless you're able to compare these differences to determine a dog's true weight condition.
+This ability to study weights, combined with an accurate estimation of their 'optimum weight' is vitally important, as any change in weight affects performances and therefore plays a significant role in obtaining accurate dog racing predictions!

-It is only by collecting these official programmes can the serious "racing student" study the 'weight variations' displayed further back in the greyhound's formlines and is perhaps why so many of us like to collect dog programmes?
-Please don't throw them away!!
-So many collections of memorabilia go to waste!
-If you happen to find any old racing programmes etc PLEASE instead contact me.
-All names of contributors to my collection will be mentioned!
+It is only by collecting these Official Race Programmes or by studying online can serious 'racing-students' compare weight variations displayed further back in the formlines and is why so many of us like to collect dog programmes?
+Please don't throw them away as so many collections of greyhound memorabilia sadly go to waste!
+If you happen to find any old greyhound programmes etc PLEASE instead contact me.
+All names of contributors to my collection will be mentioned.

 Now enter the weight condition - Under, Normal, Over or Not-Known.

 In this section, I explain how to enter a greyhound's fastest / average race and sectional times into the Race Predictor Stat Screen.
-For general racing times, Please see British and Irish Greyhound Track Records and Dates.
+For greyhound racing times, please see British and Irish Greyhound Track Records and Dates.

-Greyhound Predictor Version 2.0 requires a greyhound's fastest recorded time to be entered.
-All 'middle-distance' races and can be simulated!
+Greyhound Predictor Version 2.0 requires a dog's fastest racing time or trial time to be entered.
+All 'middle-distances' can be simulated!

-Knowing a dog's quickest time is extremely important as it indicates to their top racing performance, which in turn implies to the 'class of the runner' and allows us all to calculate the average speed of a greyhound racing around a track.
+Knowing a greyhound's quickest time is extremely important as it indicates to their top racing performance, which in turn implies to the 'class of the runner' and also lets us calculate the average racing speeds of a greyhound racing around a track.
 Please 'visit the past' and download GP Version 1.0

-Since most tracks around the world will have different track dimensions, I would like to point out that all winning-times achieved on circuits with 'smaller circumferences' may not represent a dog's true racing ability, as speeds associated with 'sharper tracks' generally produce slower times!
+Since most tracks around the world have different track dimensions, I would like to point out that all winning-times recorded on circuits with 'smaller circumferences' may not always represent a dog's true racing ability, as race-times associated with 'sharper tracks' generally produce slower average speeds!

-I therefore suggest, when first entering your racetimes into the 'Predictor' that you always feel free to 'add on or deduct' an appropriate amount of time, in order to bring these race-timings into line with the Greyhound Predictor Racetrack.
-To find out the correct time to be adjusted, you must first trial individual dogs with different times recorded over different distances at various tracks with different circumferences and surface conditions, then decide for yourself how these winning-times compare and adjust accordingly, as we say "It's not a Game?
+I therefore suggest, when entering your racetimes into the 'Predictor' that you always feel free to 'add on or deduct' an appropriate amount of time, in order to bring these race-timings into line with the Greyhound Predictor Track.
+To know the correct amount of time that maybe required to be adjusted, you should first trial individual dogs with times recorded over different distances at various tracks with different circumferences and surface conditions, then decide for yourself how these winning-times compare and adjust accordingly, as we say "It's not a Game?
 It's a Science!"

-However, greyhound racing times can be very misleading!
-For instance, if a dog has only raced once before, then it's obviously 'open to improvement' and will in future races achieve better times.
-Whereas a dog racing many times over the same distance may invariably struggle to reproduce their very best times.
-Alternatively a dog returning to the track after a short rest or spell of lameness may also struggle to reach their quickest times.
-Please note: In UK racecards the fastest time is stated within the last three months, so older dogs may have previously clocked a quicker time, although this fastest ever or lifetime best is not currently displayed in trackside form.
+However, times can be very misleading!
+For instance, if a dog's raced only once, then it's obviously 'open to improvement' and will in future time achieve better times.
+Whereas a dog raced many times over the same distance may invariably struggle to reproduce their fastest times.
+Alternatively, a dog or bitch returning to the racetrack following a short rest or spell of lameness will also struggle to replicate their very best times.
+Please note: In Uk racecards the fastest time is stated within the last 3 months, so some older dogs may have previously clocked a quicker time, although this fastest ever or lifetime best is not currently displayed in trackside form.

 If a greyhound has No Best Time (NBT) displayed in the formlines, then this dog has yet to race or trial over the trip.
-Therefore, you may need to enter an alternative time taken from one of it's previous races, run perhaps over another distance or achieved on a different track or alternatively you can always enter your own pre-adjusted racetime in order to best simulate a greyhound's real performance.
+Therefore, you may need to enter an alternative time taken from one of its previous races or trials, run perhaps over another distance or achieved at a different track or alternatively you can enter your own pre-adjusted racetime to best simulate a greyhound's real race performance.

-In United Kingdom dog form books the winning time (Win/Tm) is located to the right of the race remarks.
-However please note, that all recorded times are then adjusted accordingly after the race to take into account the condition of the track.
-These are known as 'calculated racetimes' (Calc/Time).
-An asterix (*) shown after one of these times always indicates a dog's best recent time.
-When choosing one of these 'amended times' please make sure that a greyhound has obtained a clear run or achieved a good finishing position in order to enter a time that best reflects it's true performance.
+In United Kingdom greyhound form books the winning time (Win/Tm) is located to the right of the race remarks.
+However please note, that all recorded race-times are adjusted accordingly after the race to take into account the surface conditions of the track.
+These are known as the 'calculated racetimes' (Calc/Time).
+An asterix (*) shown after one of these 'amended times' always indicates a dog's best calculated time within the last 3 months.
+When choosing to enter one of these times please make sure that its obtained a clear run or achieved a good finishing position in order to enter a time that best reflects a dog's true ability.

-The Predictor allows abnormally fast or slow race-times to be entered!
-This lets you simulate slightly shorter or longer middle-distances with more variations in sectional timings and wider winning race margins!
+The PREDICTOR allows you to enter abnormally fast or slow race times!
+This lets you simulate slightly shorter or longer middle-distance races with more variations in sectional timings and wider winning race margins!

-Watching the dogs racing in real-time is the key to a successful prediction and makes GREYHOUND PREDICTOR V2.0 a unique tipping tool and Game!
+Watching the dogs run in real-time is the key to a successful prediction and makes GREYHOUND PREDICTOR v2.0 SOFTWARE a unique tipping tool and Game!
 Please see Betting Lounge!

 Now check the formlines.